marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> diameters = calc_diameters(areas)
 ```

-In the example above, the only parameter declared within the parenthesis are the name of the variable containing the areas of the grain profiles previously loaded in the object ```areas```, and the calculated diameters will be stored in an variable defined as ```diameters``` in our example.
+The parameter declared within the parenthesis are the name of the variable that contains the areas of the grain profiles.
+Also, we need to define a new variable to store the diameters estimated from the areas, in this example defined as ```diameters```.
 In some cases, we would need to correct the size of the grain profiles (Fig. 5).
-For this, you need to add the following parameter within the parentheses:
+For this, you need to add a new parameter within the parentheses:

 ```python
 >>> diameters = calc_diameters(areas, correct_diameter=0.05)